Min-Max Bilevel Multi-objective Optimization with Applications in Machine Learning: Experimental Results

-Through the representation learning example, we again start by highlighting the ability of min-max training to converge quickly on both average-case and worst-case seen task losses (as in Theorem 1).
-In addition, we showcase the generalization ability of min-max training on unseen instances of seen tasks (as in Proposition 7.1).
-During training, we keep track of two values at each epoch: the loss of our algorithm on meta-training data (seen instances of seen tasks) and the generalization of our algorithm to meta-testing data (unseen instances of seen tasks).
-We keep track of both the average loss and the worst-case loss.
-As Figure \ref{fig:loss} highlights, our min-max training procedure outperforms min-avg training in both cases, showing both faster convergence and better generalization on seen tasks.
+In this section, we consider two applications where the min-max multi-objective bilevel formulation in \eqref{eq:rmobl} enhances robustness -- multi-task representation learning and hyperparameter optimization.
+We will highlight the advantage of the min-max formulation and the convergence of \morbit on these applications.
+We use PyTorch~\citep{NEURIPS2019_9015}, and implementation details are in Appendix~\ref{asec:IDCR}.
+All results are aggregated over 10 trials.

+\paragraph{Representation Learning} In this setup, each objective pair corresponds to a learning ``task'' $i \in [n]$, with its own training and validation dataset pair $\din_i, \dout_i$.
+We consider a shared representation network $\phi_x$ with ReLU nonlinearity (making the \UL problem weakly convex) parameterized with $x \in \R^{d_x}$ and a per-task linear model $w_{y_i}$ parameterized with $y_i \in \R^{d_{y_i}}$.
+Here the \UL is unconstrained.
+Using $L(f, D)$ to denote the loss of a model $f$ on data $D$, we consider the problem in \eqref{eq:rmobl} with

+with $\rho > 0$ as a regularization penalty (ensuring that the \LL problem is strongly convex).
+We first consider a multi-task setup with $n=10$ binary classification tasks from the FashionMNIST dataset~\citep{xiao2017fashion}.
+The goal is to learn a shared representation and per-task models so that each of the tasks generalizes well.
+Usually, this problem is solved as a single-objective BLO by minimizing $\nicefrac{1}{n}\sum_i f_i$; we call this \newterm{min-avg}.
+We theoretically show that solving the min-max multi-objective BLO in \eqref{eq:rmobl} provides a {\em tighter} generalization guarantee (Proposition~\ref{prop:seen-task-worst-gen}, Appendix~\ref{sec:gen}).

+Here we demonstrate the same in \figref{fig:fmnist-mtl-repl} -- we plot the worst-case \UL objective (the validation loss) and the worst-case generalization loss across all tasks/objectives throughout the optimization trajectory, comparing the behaviour of the solution of min-avg problem to that of the min-max problem.
+The results indicate {\bf {solving the min-max problem}} significantly reduces the worst-case validation loss and this also {\bf {results in a significant reduction of the worst-case generalization loss}}, highlighting the utility of solving the min-max multi-objective bilevel problem in \eqref{eq:rmobl}.

-\textbf{Convergence rate: } Next, we highlight the empirical convergence rate of the gradient norm $\| \nabla f(x) \|_2$, which is a tractable proxy for the theoretical convergence of $\bar{x}$ derived (\ref{eq:x-conv}).
-As shown in Figure \ref{fig:convergence}, the convergence of the gradient norm very closely matches the theoretical convergence rate of $O(K^{-2/5})$.
+We study the convergence of the \UL variable for the min-max problem in the form of the trajectory of the (stochastic) gradient norm $\| \nabla_x \|^2$ in \figref{fig:mtl-repl-cvg}, comparing it to the theoretical $\widetilde {\mathcal O}(K^{-\nicefrac{2}{5}})$ rate.
+We see that {\bf the empirical trajectory of the gradient norm closely tracks the theoretical rate}.

+We also consider a bilevel extension of the robust meta-learning application~\citep{collins2020task} for a sinusoid regression task, a common meta-learning application introduced by \citet{finn2017model}\footnote{We use the formulation of \citet{raghu2020rapid} to separate the representation and the model parameters.}.
+Here the goal of solving the problem in \eqref{eq:rmobl} with the objectives defined in \eqref{eq:app-repl} would be to learn a robust representation network such that we not only improve generalization on tasks seen during the optimization but also improve generalization for related unseen tasks.